omni-network/omni/sdk/README.md

 ## Getting Started

 The SDK in its current form has peer dependencies on `viem`, `wagmi`, and `react-query`.
-In future we plan build additional setups that don't have the same dependencies.
+In future, we plan to build additional setups that don't have the same dependencies.

-Note - given we're in alpha, there we're still making improvements, particularly on e2e type safety, testing, and documentation.
-If you have any feedback or request please reach out to us (telegram below).
+Note - given we're in alpha, we're still making improvements, particularly on e2e type safety, testing, and documentation.
+If you have any feedback or requests, please reach out to us (telegram below).

 ### Installation

 1. You'll need to have `wagmi` and `react-query` setup in your project already.
-If you don't already you can follow the instructions [here](https://wagmi.sh/react/getting-started).
+If you don't, you can follow the instructions [here](https://wagmi.sh/react/getting-started).

 2. Once you're setup, install the SDK:
 ```bash